dan-fritchman/Thesis/content.md

 The good news: we need not automate the entirety of this process to make valuable progress.
 Improving any of them helps.

 The BAG project began with the intent to (more or less) automate the entirety of this design feedback loop, via per-circuit "generator programs" which could adapt a circuit and layout to target specifications.
 Practical usage of BAG, observed both in academic and industry contexts, has instead focused on the "forward" aspects of the loop, particularly step (2), layout production.
 The feedback-based evaluations of step (3) remain offline and manual.
 Crucially, the goal is not just for _software_ to perform step 2.
 The goal is to _perform step 2 more effectively than the manual methods_.
 This is where the programmed-custom systems tend to fail.

+## `ALIGN`

+Analog PnR has been a subject of several recent research efforts, many spurred by DARPA's [CRAFT](https://www.darpa.mil/program/circuit-realization-at-faster-timescales) initiative.
+The MAGICAL and ALIGN projects have been among the most prominent examples.
+[ALIGN](https://github.com/ALIGN-analoglayout/ALIGN-public) is an open-source analog PnR engine, authored by researchers at Intel Labs, the University of Minnesota, and Texas A&M University.
+It expressly targets the automation of four broad classes of circuits: low-frequency classical analog, wireline transceivers, wireless transceiver components, and power delivery components.
+It is implemented in a combination of Python and modern C++.

+Like MAGICAL, ALIGN began with the goal of producing layout from existing, un-annotated circuit netlists.
+This goal was in part aimed for porting between technologies.
+It quickly developed a JSON-format constraint schema to aid in this process, offering a second designer-input to inform layout generation.
+ALIGN's constraint schema includes facilities to:

+- Create virtual hierarchy, referred to as `Group`s.
+Instances within each group are placed with near each other with increased priority.
+Matched or differential forms use popular placement styles such as common-centroid.
+- Dictate placement `Symmetry` between instances, which may include instances of virtual-hierarchy `Group`s
+- Set relative placement between instances, via constraints to `Order` their locations, `Align` (ahem) them on a particular edge, or combining several such constraints into a `Floorplan`
+- Request particular metal layers for routing of a given signal
+- Request that a given signal be routed on more than one of ALIGN's routing tracks, reducing its resistance and RC time constants

+And many more.

+Our own research team has long had a valuable partnership with Intel.
+Recent BWRC research has included IC designs for computer architecture, SERDES, wireless transceivers, and more implemented in Intel's process technologies, primarily the popular 16nm FinFET.
+The same technology was used for the 2022 and 2023 editions of the educational chips described in (FIXME: course ref).
+This partnership was largely how this work came to consider analog PnR, and particularly PnR through ALIGN.
+The ALIGN "PDK" developed by the Intel team serves as a central ingredient.

+Working with external corporate (and especially academic) partners produced a related, non-technical realization: we have a really significant "not invented here" syndrome.
+Especially when alternative home-grown offerings have "Berkeley", right in the name, right up front.
+This is in part the nature of our field; industry IC designers are quite inept at sharing between institutions too.
+This is in part due to technical shortcomings, particularly in the tangled pile of EDA software and PDK content which tends to be so difficult to share, both technically and contractually.
+It is also cultural.
+Working with collaborators one cannot directly tap on the shoulder requires commitments to a number of topics at which IC designers, and especially researchers, and _especially_ grad students, don't really excel.
+Documentation and "design for understandability" are prime examples.

 ## `AlignHdl21`